Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANOID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/Nueral Networks/Create Motion Sequences/README.md

 * The image represent the structure of the Generative network.
 ![generative model7](https://user-images.githubusercontent.com/31509775/32303654-e7969c1e-bf37-11e7-83f8-d0871afc6ae4.PNG)

 The function named "CreateDis" build the **Discriminative network model** which decide if the data is real (original motion sequences) or fake (motion sequences created by the generative network) and is a deep convolutional neural netwrok.
-The input is a matrix that follow structure (40 rows x 16 columns x 1 channel), the output of this model is optained with the sigmoid function that determine the probability of how real is the data; (0.0 = complety fake, 1.0 = complety real); this model is different to a typical convolutional network is the absence of max-pooling in bweteen layers, instead is used a strided convolution for downsampling.
-The activation function used in each convolutional layer is leaky Relu, and the dropout between layers prevent over fitting and memorization.
+The input is a matrix that follows the structure (40 rows x 16 columns x 1 channel), the output of this model is obtained with the sigmoid function that determine the probability of how real is the data; (0.0 = complete fake, 1.0 = complete real); this model is different to a typical convolutional network is the absence of max-pooling bweteen layers, instead is used a stride convolution for down sampling.
+The activation function used in each convolutional layer is leaky Relu, and the dropout between layers prevent overfitting and memorization.

 ```python
    229    def CreateDis(self):